lecsDragos/Arduino_SegmentDisplay_CD4511B/7SegmentDisplay/Info.md

-## Driving a seven segment display using arduino and a CD4511BE chip
+## Driving a seven segment displays using an arduino and the help of CD4511BE chips